LucasGoni/redis-poc/README.md

 ## Real-time Capabilities:
 - **Pub/Sub Messaging:** Redis's pub/sub messaging system enables real-time communication between clients and servers, making it suitable for building real-time applications and messaging systems.
 - **Redis Streams:** Redis Streams allows developers to build complex stream processing applications with features like consumer groups, making it ideal for event-driven architectures and real-time analytics.

-## Simple to Use:
-- **Simplicity:** Redis's simple protocol and feature set make it easy to get started, while its powerful capabilities cater to complex use cases.
-- **Operational Ease:** Redis's design keeps operational complexity low, making it easy to maintain and manage even in large-scale deployments.

-Redis's combination of performance, flexibility, scalability, persistence, high availability, rich ecosystem, real-time capabilities, and ease of use makes it a preferred choice for implementing caching, messaging, real-time analytics, and various other use cases in modern applications.

 ## Redis Memory Footprint